EECS/IT 746: Database Systems (Fall 2020) Prerequisites and Expected Audience.

 Week 16: Monday December 7

-be reflected when grades are posted at the end of the semester.
+final course grade, reflected when grades are posted at the

 Students who miss class without a valid excuse are responsible

-for obtaining missed materials and assignments.
+for obtaining missed materials.
 The instructor or the TAs

 will not provide individual makeup lectures or one-on-one